The Human Truth Foundation

 Health:

 Venezuela has some poor policies and cultural issues which cause some public health problems.
-Venezuela comes in the best 20 in its suicide rate32.
-It does better than average in its fertility rate13, its alcohol consumption rate33 and in its smoking rate34 (but high for The Americas).
-Venezuela doesn't do so well in other areas.
-Venezuela does worse than average when it comes to its food aid and health contributions and WHO compliance35, its average life expectancy11, its adolescent birth rate25 and in its immunizations take-up36 (one of the worst in The Americas).
-The number of overweight adults has increased by 14% over the last 40 years.
+Venezuela comes in the best 20 in its suicide rate33.
+It does better than average for its fertility rate14, its alcohol consumption rate34 and in its smoking rate35 (but high for The Americas).
+But, things could still be better.
+Venezuela does worse than average in terms of its food aid and health contributions and WHO compliance36, its average life expectancy11, its adolescent birth rate25 and in its immunizations take-up37 (amongst the worst in The Americas).
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Venezuela was static between 1990 and 2019, whereas almost all of the rest of the world improved.
 In the 2010s, Venezuela was one of only 12 countries that saw their life expectancy drop, although only by a small amount.
+Venezuela's peak fertility rate was 6.36 in 1960.

 Life Expectancy